Isaak Hayik: Business career

+Football career

-He served as the manager of Maccabi Or Yehuda team in the third division and played as a goalkeeper for the Elitzur Yehud team.
+Hayik served as the manager of Maccabi Or Yehuda team in the third division and played as a goalkeeper for the Elitzur Yehud team.
 As of 2019, he serves as the goalkeeper of Maccabi Or Yehuda and is the oldest goalkeeper in the country.
-In April 2019 he entered the Guinness Book of Records as the oldest football player of all time, at the age of 74.
+In April 2019 he entered the Guinness Book of Records as the oldest football player of all time, at the age of 73.